-The historical buildings and extensive, beautiful gardens of Commonwork will host our annual summer charity yoga event, the Yoga Garden Party in aid of The Hope Foundation, now in its 5th year.
+The historical buildings and extensive, beautiful gardens of Bore Place will host our annual summer charity yoga event, the Yoga Garden Party in aid of The Hope Foundation.

-Following our tradition, the actual Yoga Garden Party is held on the Saturday, this year on 1st August, but for the second year we have expanded the event into an optional residential Yoga Weekend for Hope from Friday to Sunday, taught by myself and Eija Tervonen.
+Following our tradition, the actual Yoga Garden Party is held on the Saturday, this year on 29th July, but we have now expanded the event into an optional residential Yoga Weekend for Hope from Friday to Sunday.

 Proceeds from all the events at the weekend go directly to The Hope Foundation, an Irish- and UK-based charity, of which I feel fortunate to be a patron.

-Here is a short video from last year's event:
+Here is a short video from our 2014 event:

 The The Hope Foundation has been providing homes, safety and healthcare, clothing, education and food to the abandoned street and slum children of Kolkata since 1989.
 As have many others, I have seen first hand just how desperately the children on the streets and in the slums of Kolkata need our help.
 At events like these – our fourth Yoga Garden Party and our first Weekend for Hope – we are raising funds for the invaluable work that The Hope Foundation does for so many of the deprived and destitute children of India, the country that has given yoga to the world.